JustinLamMSFT/microsoft/security/business/identity-access/azure-active-directory-mfa-multi-factor-authentication.md

 [Learn more](https://www.microsoft.com/en-us/security/business/solutions/passwordless-authentication)

-### Webinar: Your Pa$$word Doesn't Matter
+### Blog: Your Pa$$word Doesn't Matter

-Learn about the major attacks on passwords and how passwords can play a role in these attacks.
+Learn about the major password attacks and how passwords can play a role in these cyberattacks.

 [Read the blog](https://go.microsoft.com/fwlink/p/?linkid=2209883&clcid=0x409&culture=en-us&country=us)